george20229/web-application-scanner/README.md

-Web Applications vulnerability Scanner + admin-finder + Portscan.
+Web Applications vulnerability Scanner

-By George Adel - Zeyad Ali - Zeyad Abdelsattar
+By George Adel

 How to use: